ibericode/mailchimp-top-bar/readme.txt

 2. The settings page of the MailChimp Top Bar plugin.

 == Changelog ==

+= 1.2 - September 3, 2015 =

+**Improvements**

+- The bar will now auto-dismiss after every successful sign-up

+**Additions**

+- Added options for double opt-in and sending MailChimp's "welcome email".
+- Added `mctb_before_label` action allowing you to add HTML before the label-element.
+- Added `mctb_before_email_field` action allowing you to add HTML before the email field.
+- Added `mctb_before_submit_button` action allowing you to add HTML before the submit button.
+- Added `mctb_form_action` filter allowing you to set a custom form action.

 = 1.1.3 - June 23, 2015 =